Tag Archives: Christmas season

 For this reason the apostle Paul, reflecting on the power of the mystery, said: Jesus Christ, yesterday and today: he remains the same for ever.
 For he understood the mystery as ever new, never growing old through our understanding of it.”

-An adaptable, respectful love.
-That’s the way God loves us and that’s the way to love all creation.
+God’s love is an adaptable, respectful love.
+That’s the way God loves us, that’s the way he loves all creation; that’s the way we should love.

 Feast of St. John:December 27